 - #4.Build and run your app with Compose

-In this post, we are going to learn how to create application deployment using the YAML file, and also we can check how to create services to control the application communication.
+In this post, we will learn how to create application deployment using the YAML file, and also we can check how to create services to control the application communication.

 - Step #1.Create an nginx deployment